Yeztugo® (lenacapavir)

 - There were 9 incident cases among 1086 individuals in the FTC/TDF group (incidence of 0.93 per 100 PY).

-Overall, the frequencies of non-ISR AEs and laboratory abnormalities were similar between groups, with the exception of changes in eGFR.
+At the primary analysis, the overall frequencies of non-ISR AEs and laboratory abnormalities were similar between groups, with the exception of changes in eGFR.
 Most ISRs were mild to moderate in severity and were reported in 1816 participants (83.2%) who received SUBQ LEN and 756 participants (69.5%) who received SUBQ LEN placebo injections.1

 On September 11, 2024, an external independent data monitoring committee concluded that the prespecified efficacy criteria for stopping the blinded portion of the trial had been met based on the interim results, and (per the trial protocol) the interim analysis became the primary analysis.
 All participants were offered the option to receive open-label SUBQ LEN on September 25, 2024.1

 A total of 3271 participants were randomly assigned and received ≥1 dose of study drug; 6 participants were diagnosed with HIV on Day 1 and were excluded from the efficacy analysis (mITT, n=3265).
-Baseline demographics were balanced between randomized groups (Table 1).1
+Baseline demographics were balanced between RBP groups at the primary analysis (Table 1).1

 Table 1.
 PURPOSE 2: Select Baseline Demographics and Disease Characteristics1